-© Copyright Notice:All images and videos on this website are the exclusive property of Luciano Foglia and Caroline Parton.
+© Copyright Notice:All images and videos on this website are the exclusive property of Luciano Foglia and Caroline Parton ⎯ Now for Wildlife.
 The camera trap images are credited to Baiboosun Nature Reserve.
 Now for Wildlife takes pride in presenting real content, we do not use stock footage.
 When sharing, kindly acknowledge the source and respect the hard work invested in capturing these moments.
 Interested in using our content?
 Get in touch for approval and details.
 This work is licensed under CC BY-NC-ND 4.0

 ● Now for Wildlife BIODIVERSITY CONSERVATION IN REMOTE LANDSCAPES